"Over 20 years ago...

 Eventualities was born in June of 1995.
 However, we need to begin a decade earlier.
 Diana always volunteered with her daughter's school, church and Girls Scouts.
 Her first true coordinating event fell in her lap when she accidentally volunteered to be Day Camp Coordinator for her area Girl Scouts.

 She had such a great time working on the week-long event that she held the coordinator position for the next 6 years.
-During that time, Diana worked for Monkey Business Singing Telegrams, then Master Productions.
+During that time, Diana worked for Monkey Business Singing Telegrams, and a former event business.
 As the years went by, balloon décor began to be in great demand in the corporate world.
 This enabled her to explore her creative side.
 Diana would cold call companies inquiring on their event needs and increased sales by 20%!
 She would communicate with the client about their needs, and in so doing discovered her path to business ownership.

 She left Master Productions on a Friday and by the following week she had opened Eventualities doors and booked her first job with Baptist East, then Jewish Hospital.
 Like many other small businesses, she ran the company out of her basement.
 By the end of the first year she had over $78,000 in sales.
 Diana wanted to learn everything she could about balloon décor, so she began to attended classes at the balloon-university.
 In 1997 Diana and her husband moved to Pewee Valley and doubled their house size and Virginia, her eldest, quit her job at UPS to join in the family business.
 In 1998 she bought out her first company and absorbed it into Eventualities inventory.
 As the company began to evolve her inventory grew from just balloons to props and furniture.
 She was growing so fast she could no longer work solely out of her basement anymore.
 When Diana started the company she never planned to stay in the balloon industry however she dreamt of something bigger; to become a full event planning company.
 Over the next couple of years, the company grew and so did the storage facilities.
 Before the end of that year Eventualities even bought out two more businesses inventory!